ansys/pyansys-dev-guide/doc/source/coding-style/formatting-tools.rst

 The example configuration defines these options:

 - ``exclude``
-    Subdirectories and files to exclude from the check.
+    Subdirectories and files to exclude when checking.

 - ``select``
     Sequence of error codes that Flake8 is to report errors for.
-The set in the above configuration is a basic set of errors to check for and is not an exhaustive list.
+The set in the preceding configuration is a basic set of errors for checking and is not an exhaustive list.

     For a full list of error codes and their descriptions, see this `Flake8 documentation topic <https://flake8.pycqa.org/en/3.9.2/user/error-codes.html>`__.

 - ``count``
-    Total number of errors to print at the end of the check.
+    Total number of errors to print when checking ends.

 - ``max-complexity``
    Maximum allowed McCabe complexity value for a block of code.